vjedulla/vjedulla.github.io/_posts/2023-06-03-blue-noise.md

     caption="Difference between white noise (left) and blue noise (right)"
 %}

-Even though these scatter plots are generated randomly, the one on the right feels a bit more blue, and distant.
-We can see instantly in the case of white noise, some clusters of points in several places.
-On the other hand, for the blue noise, we cannot spot clusters directly.
+Even though both of these 2D points are generated randomly, the one on the right feels a bit more distant, thus the term blue.
+In the case of white noise we can see some clusters of points in several places.
+In contrast, the blue noise plot doesn't immediately see any clusters forming.

 ## Feels like blue
 Before explaining how we can generate them, we need to understand what are the inputs of a blue noise generator.
 First would be the